 Professor Emeritus, City and Regional Planning, Landscape Architecture

 Professor Trancik was awarded numerous research and publishing grants from the National Endowment for the Arts, the Graham Foundation for Advanced Studies in the Fine Arts, the Cornell Institute for European Studies, and the Clarence S. Stein Institute for Urban and Landscape Studies.
 He served on design arts selection panels for NEA and the New York State Council on the Arts, American Society of Landscape Architects National Committees, and U.S. Fulbright Screening Committees.
 Professor Trancik was the recipient of the Fulbright U.S. Scholar Award to Panama in 2003–2005.
-He was also an urban designer in the offices of Ralph Erskine Architects in Stockholm, Sweden, CBT Architects of Boston, and Sasaki Associates.
-He earned a B.S. with honors in landscape architecture and urban planning from Michigan State University, and a Master of Landscape Architecture in Urban Design degree from the Harvard University Graduate School of Design where he received the Harvard GSD's Jacob Weidenmann Prize for distinction in design.
+He was also an urban designer in the offices of Ralph Erskine Architects in Stockholm, Sweden, CBT Architects of Boston, and the Boston-based global firm Sasaki Associates.
+He earned a B.S. magna cum laude with high honors in landscape architecture and urban planning from Michigan State University, and a Master of Landscape Architecture in Urban Design degree from the Harvard University Graduate School of Design where he received the Harvard GSD's Jacob Weidenmann Prize for distinction in design.

 - Trancik, Roger T., Finding Lost Space: Theories of Urban Design.
 NY: VNR/Wiley & Sons, Inc. Textbook, June 1986-present (also published in Traditional and Simplified Chinese).